dcrapis/oceandao-wiki/Voting.md

 Voting will take place on: [vote.oceanprotocol.com](vote.oceanprotocol.com)

-See all of the proposals [here](https://port.oceanprotocol.com/c/oceandao/56) and filter by round.
+See all of the proposals [here](https://port.oceanprotocol.com/c/oceandao/56); filter by round.

 Questions, [join the Discord conversation](https://discord.com/channels/612953348487905282/776848812534398986).